dvbuka/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/raw-memory-call-on-non-trivial-type.rst

-.. title:: clang-tidy - bugprone-raw-memory-call-on-nontrivial-type
+.. title:: clang-tidy - bugprone-raw-memory-call-on-non-trivial-type

-bugprone-raw-memory-call-on-nontrivial-type
+bugprone-raw-memory-call-on-non-trivial-type
 ===========================================

   Flags use of the C standard library functions ``memset``, ``memcpy`` and